signag/raspi-cam-srv/docs/Information.md

 Each camera has an identifying number (0, 1, ...) shown in the title above each parameter list.

+**raspiCamSrv** detects also USB cameras, however, these are not supported, which is indicated in the title.

-When the server starts up, the camera with number 0 is selected.
+When the server starts up, the first camera, which is not a USB camera, is selected.

-You may later switch to another camera on the [Settings](./Settings.md) screen
+You may later switch to another non-USB camera on the [Settings](./Settings.md) screen

 The active camera is indicated in the list.